ChickenProp/chickenprop.github.com/drafts/three-configurable-prettyprinters.md

 But the most important is rendering each `Maybe Piece` as a single character.
 There are three parts to that: a `Nothing` is rendering as `_`; a `Just` is simply rendering the value it contains with no wrapper; and a `Piece` is rendering as a single character.
 The combination makes it much easier to see most of the state of the game.
 You can no longer see when each piece last moved.
 But if that's not usually useful to you, it's fine not to show it by default.

 (At this point, chess pedants may be pointing out that this data type doesn't capture everything you need for chess.
 You can't reliably tell whether en passant is currently legal.
 Maybe there are other problems too.
-Yes, well done chess pedants, you're very clever.
-Now shut up.)
+Yes, well done chess pedants, you're very clever, now shut up.)

 ## Possible designs